-&lt;sup>14 Articles I.225-27 and I.225-79 of the French Commercial Code.
+16 Articles L.22-10-6, L.225-27 and L.225-79 of the French Commercial Code.

 more directors from among employee shareholders, if the employee shareholdings exceed 3% of the share capital.
-Employee shareholder representatives will be elected by the general meeting.
+Employee shareholder representatives will be elected by the general meeting.17

-Glass Lewis generally does not take employee representatives or employee shareholder representatives into account when analysing the independence of French boards.
+Glass Lewis generally does not take employee representatives or employee shareholder representatives into account when analysing the independence of French boards and their key committees.
 However, when employees hold more than 10% of a company's total share capital or voting rights, we will consider an employee-elected representative to the board as an affiliate.